 Um, I wrote a book called Music in Ancient Greece, um, which is about music in ancient Greece.

-I mean, I I won't say it was more academic because this book does contain sort of big ideas, but this book is really aimed as an invitation to people into the great tradition.
+I mean, I won't say it was more academic because this book does contain sort of big ideas, but this book is really aimed as an invitation to people into the great tradition.

 Music in ancient Greece is specifically for people who are interested in that.

-Um how do we know what it sounded like?
+Um, so that how do we know what it sounded like?

-So you've really stepped in it because this is gonna be it's like you're gonna have to tell me shut up.
+Well, now you're talking about the subject of my PhD thesis, so you've really stepped in it because this is going to be it's like you're going to have to tell each other.

-Um, so not many people know that we actually have she music from the ancient world.
+Oh boy, um, so not many people know that we actually have sheet music from the ancient world, on staff, it's not on staff, no.

-And so we have, for instance, a papyrus that uh at least claims to show original music or seems rather, I should say, to show original music from uh Euripides or play Orestes.
+And so, we have, for instance, a papyrus that uh at least claims to show original music, or seems rather, I should say, to show original music from uh Euripides or play Orestes.

-Bro, nobody knows this.
+Nobody knows this.

 Like, is it cool?

-This sounds exactly like Lady Gaga.
+That sounds exactly like Lady Gaga.

 How did how did you know the title of my thesis?